Kostas Sarantidis: Later life in Greece

 From the day he was arrested in Thessaloniki until the early 1950s, Sarantidis had not communicated with his family who presumed him dead.
 Near the end of the war, he started to exchange letters with them and in 1965, he decided to return to Greece.
 With the aid of one of his brothers, who helped the Sarantidis family to be issued passports, Sarantidis moved to Thessaloniki.
 In the beginning, he faced severe economic difficulties as he was unemployed for several months.
 Eventually, he managed to find a job as a driver for Pechiney, where he worked for several years until his retirement.
 The Sarantidis family had a fourth child who was born in Thessaloniki.
-While in Greece, Sarantidis joined the Greek Communist Party and worked to help Vietnam as well as promoting Greek-Vietnamese relations.
+While in Greece, Sarantidis joined the Communist Party of Greece and worked to help Vietnam as well as promoting Greek-Vietnamese relations.
 Sarantidis was also active in helping children in Vietnam who had been affected by the Agent Orange/dioxin toxicant.

 Sarantidis escorted the then Greek President Karolos Papoulias on his official visit to Vietnam in October 2008.
 In 2010, Sarantidis was given Vietnamese citizenship and a passport.
 In 2013, he was named a Hero of the People's Armed Forces, becoming the only foreigner to be honored in this way.
 Additionally, he was awarded several honorary titles by both the Vietnamese Party and State, including the Friendship Order in 2011, the Victory Medal, Third Class, and the Resistance War Medal, Second Class.

 Sarantidis died on 25 June 2021, aged 94.
 His remains were brought to Vietnam and honored at a memorial service in Da Nang city in August 2022.